thatlonelybugbear/automated-conditions-5e/wiki/Flags-functionality.md

       - Example: `set=min(4, 1d8)`
 - `fumbleThreshold` - Alters the threshold for fumble on d20 attack rolls.
     - Same logic like the `criticalThreshold` flag above.
+- `info` - Adds an informational AC5E entry without changing the rolled formula by itself.
+   - Can be paired with `enforceMode=advantage`, `enforceMode=disadvantage`, or `enforceMode=normal` to force the final d20 roll mode after other advantage/disadvantage calculations.
+   - Example: `flags.automated-conditions-5e.attack.info | enforceMode=normal`

 > 💡 For `criticalThreshold`, `fumbleThreshold`, `modifyAC` and `modifyDC` flags, you can use `set=` instead of the normal `threshold` or `bonus`, to **set** the value provided, instead of adding or subtracting from the actor values.